LanguageExt.Core

 param Cancel

-An IO monad, which if invoked, would cancel the forked IO operation
+An IO monad, which, if invoked, would cancel the forked IO operation

 param Await

-An IO monad, which if invoked, would await the result of the forked IO operation.
+An IO monad, which, if invoked, would await the result of the forked IO operation.
 Obviously, this mitigates the reasons for forking somewhat, but this struct could be passed to another process that does the awaiting - and so still has some value.

-record IO <A> (Func<EnvIO, A> runIO) Source #
+record IO <A> Source #

-A value of type IO a is a computation which, when performed, does some I/O before returning a value of type A.
+A value of type IO is a computation which, when performed, does some I/O before returning a value of type A.

 There is really only one way you should "perform" an I/O action: bind it to Main in your program: When your program is run, the I/O will be performed.
 It shouldn't be possible to perform I/O from an arbitrary function, unless that function is itself in the IO monad and called at some point, directly or indirectly, from Main.